 I think of someone else who might need it… quick!!

 “I really appreciate you thinking of us, but we are working on decluttering and don’t have a use for that right now.”

 I’d say, “oh thank you it’s so kind of you to want to gift me with such a wonderful item but I’ve no room as I’m getting rid of things myself.”

-“Thank you but our house is bursting at the seams right now, how about British Heart Foundation?
-They are always looking for high end donations (bit of flattery always softens the no).”
+“Thank you but our house is bursting at the seams right now, how about the British Heart Foundation?
+They are always looking for high-end donations (a bit of flattery always softens the no).”

 “So nice of you to think of me.
 Is it OK if we find someone else to bless with these items?